-Try our app for predicting soil properties from spectral measurements, using the Bayesian Additive Regression Trees algorithm.
-After uploading your spectral measurements you can retrieve predictions of specified soil properties together with associated uncertainty estimates.Launch Spectral Prediction App
+Predict soil properties from spectral measurements using the Bayesian Additive Regression Trees algorithm.
+After uploading your spectra, you can retrieve predictions of specified soil properties along with associated uncertainty estimates.Launch Spectral Prediction App

-The BART algorithm, devised by Robert McCulloch (University of Chicago) and his collaborators, has been shown to produce state-of-the-art prediction results in many practical applications, while also providing natural statistical uncertainty estimates through a Bayesian framework.
+The BART algorithm, devised by Robert McCulloch (University of Chicago) and his collaborators, has been shown to produce state-of-the-art predictions in many practical applications, while also providing natural statistical uncertainty estimates through a Bayesian framework.
 These properties can be compared with random forests and neural networks, which, while often exhibiting good performance in practice, do not provide rigorous uncertainty estimates.
 From a high-level perspective, the BART algorithm uses Markov Chain Monte Carlo algorithm to calculate the posterior distributions for each regression tree.
 The disadvantage of BART is the intense computation required for MCMC convergence.
-However, the centralized server relieves local field labs of this computational burden by executing the training (on advanced hardware) and caching the results for other parties to use.
+However, using centralized servers and cloud computation relieves local field labs of this burden by executing the training on high performance hardware, and then caching the results for other parties to use.

 For more details about the BART algorithm, see the following documents:

 Training Dataset and Prediction Results